 1988–1990: Overseas success

-The US becomes Husqvarna’s biggest market for outdoor products, and via a new acquisition the company introduces American garden tractors in Europe.
+The United States becomes Husqvarna’s largest market for outdoor products.
+A new acquisition empowers the company to introduce garden tractors in Europe.

 1989: Taking the throne

-The 3120 XP is introduced, one of the world’s biggest and most powerful chainsaws to date.
-It becomes an instant favourite amongst loggers and has seen numerous updates since.
+Husqvarna introduces the 3120 XP, one of the world’s biggest and most powerful chainsaws.
+It becomes an instant favorite among professional loggers.

 1995: The birth of the robotic mower

-Husqvarna launches the Solar Mower, the world’s first fully robotic lawnmower, running on nothing but solar power.
-A predecessor to the popular Husqvarna Automower®.
+Husqvarna launches the Solar Mower, the world’s first fully robotic lawnmower.
+Powered entirely by solar energy, the machine is the predecessor of the Husqvarna Automower®.

-The sewing machine production is sold entirely, leaving the company to focus solely on their two main areas of expertise: outdoor power products and construction equipment.
+The sewing machine brand is sold, leaving Husqvarna to focus solely on two areas of expertise: outdoor power products and construction equipment.

-The TrioBreak™ feature, enabling users to activate the chain break with the right hand, is introduced in 1999 – further reducing the risk of injury for forestry workers.
+The TrioBreak™ feature, which enables users to activate the chain break with the opposite hand, is introduced in 1999.
+The innovation further reduces the risk of injury for forestry workers.

 Husqvarna introduces AutoTune™, a technological and environmental breakthrough in professional chainsaws.
-The new innovation regulates fuel flow automatically to optimize performance and minimize exhaust emissions.
+The innovation regulates fuel flow, optimizing performance and reducing emissions.